 A. Except as provided herein, no person may engage in any land-disturbing activity until both a VSMP permit and a perimeter erosion and sediment control permit have been issued by the Administrator in accordance with the provisions of this Ordinance.
-In addition, as a prerequisite to engaging in the land-disturbing activities shown on the approved plan, the person responsible for carrying out the plan shall provide the name of an individual holding a certificate of competence, to the program authority, as provided by § 62.1-44.15:55, of the Virginia Erosion and Sediment Control Law, who will be in charge of and responsible for carrying out the land-disturbing activity.
-Failure to provide the name of an individual holding a certificate of competence prior to engaging in land-disturbing activities may result in revocation of the approval of the plan and the person responsible for carrying out the plan shall be subject to the penalties provided in this ordinance.
+In addition, as a prerequisite to engaging in the land-disturbing activities shown on the approved plan, the person responsible for carrying out the plan shall provide the name of an individual holding a certificate of competence, to the program authority, as provided by § 62.1-44.15:55, of the Virginia Erosion and Sediment Control Law, who will be in charge of and responsible for carrying out the land-disturbing activities may result in charge of competence prior to engaging in land-disturbing activities may result in revocation of the approval of the plan and the person responsible for carrying out the plan shall be subject to the penalties provided in this ordinance.
 Property owners may be issued one agreement in lieu of a plan per calendar year for which a responsible land disturber need not be named.
 Subsequent permits in the same year however, will require naming of a responsible land disturber.